stlukesdy/yr11sdd2015_node/tasks.md

 ## Task 11

 Write a program that reads in words from a text file, one word per line.
 If the word contains the letter ‘a’, the first part of the output should be ‘a-yes’ otherwise is should be ‘a-no’.
-The second part of the output should count how many e’s (n) the word contains: e-n.
+The second part of the output should count how many times the letter e occurs.
 Every word has only lowercase letters.

 Example:
 <table>